pminina01/readthedocs/AspNetRequest-layout-renderer.md

 * **form** - Form variable to be rendered.

 ##Remarks
 Use this layout renderer to insert the value of the specified parameter of the ASP.NET Request object.
-This renderer requires the NLog.Exended.dll package.
+This renderer requires the NLog.Exended.dll package and the NLog.Web package.

 ##Examples
 Full URL without domain, eg "default.aspx?id=512"